LituRout/SiameseFC-DSR/README.md

   2. Clone the repository.
   3. Download one of the pretrained networks from <http://www.robots.ox.ac.uk/~luca/siamese-fc.html>
   4. Go to `SiameseFC-DSR/tracking/` and edit `env_paths_tracking.m`, `startup.m` appropriately.
-  5. Be sure to have at least one video sequence in the appropriate format.
+  5. Be sure to have at least one video sequence in the required format.
 You can find an example here in the repository (`SiameseFC-DSR/demo-sequences/vot15_bag`).
   6. `SiameseFC-DSR/tracking/tracker.m` is the entry point to execute the tracker, have fun!
 Alternatively, one can edit `run_tracker.m` to call the `tracker.m` function and execute the tracker.

  [ **Training and tracking** ] We have not trained our model from scratch, therefore we request the reader to follow the instructions of original SiameseFC [training and tracking] (https://github.com/bertinetto/siamese-fc) in order to train the model.

 Note: The hyper parameters in the provided code may not be exactly what we have used for our evaluation.
-So we request the reader to go through our paper to use the exact hyper parameter settings.
-However, the provided code is suitable for understanding the key contributions of the paper.
+The exact hyper-parameters are given in the paper.
+The code is suitable for understanding the key contributions.
 `This work can only be used for research purposes.
 For commercial use of this work, please contact the authors.`